KVAcodes/alx-system_engineering-devops/0x00-shell_basics/README.md

 6 - Executable script to create my_first_directory in /tmp
-7 - Executable script to move betty from /tmp to /tmp/my_first_directory 8 - Executable script to delete betty in /tmp/my_first_directory 9 - Executable script to
+7 - Executable script to move betty from /tmp to /tmp/my_first_directory 8 - Executable script to delete betty in /tmp/my_first_directory 9 - Executable script to delete my_first_directory in /tmp
+10 - Executable script to